flutter/website/src/deployment/android.md

   [Gradle build file][gradlebuild].

 `buildToolsVersion`
-: Specify the version of Android SDK Build Tools that your app uses.
-  Alternatively, you can use the Android Gradle Plugin in Android Studio, which will automatically import the minimum required Build Tools for your app without the need for this property.
+: If you're using Android plugin for Gradle 3.0.0 or higher, your project automatically uses the default version of the build tools that the plugin specifies.
+Alternatively, you can specify a version of the build tools.

 #### In `local.properties` file